senzing-garage/kubernetes-demo/docs/helm-rabbitmq-postgresql-airgapped/README.md

 On a non-airgapped system:

-1. :pencil2: Make a directory on a non-airgapped system for artifacts to be transferred to air-gapped system.
-   This will also be the name of the `.zip` file created.
+1. :pencil2: Choose a name that will be used for the new `.zip` file and for the working directory use to construct the `.zip` file.
    Example:

     ```console
+    export SENZING_AIRGAPPED_FILENAME=my-senzing-airgapped
+    ```

+1. Make a directory on a non-airgapped system for artifacts to be transferred to air-gapped system.
+   Example:

+    ```console
-    export SENZING_AIRGAPPED_DIR=~/my-senzing-airgapped
+    export SENZING_AIRGAPPED_DIR=~/${SENZING_AIRGAPPED_FILENAME}
     mkdir ${SENZING_AIRGAPPED_DIR}
     ```